Skip to Content

 However, one can’t help but notice the deep trails that the political situation left on the people of Kashmir.
 The roads are awful, electricity and water breakdowns are common, the Internet is almost not existent, and home-made jugaads are omnipresent.
 Being in such a difficult situation, the Indian Government is afraid to invest in the region, because of the fear of separation.
 On the other hand, people don’t trust the Government and don’t feel like they are part of India, and their animosity towards the Government grows.
 That’s what I call the vicious circle of Kashmir…

-Now that we covered some basics about Srinagar, let’s focus on the most important part of this article; the hidden places in Srinagar for people looking to get off the beaten track…
+Now that we covered some basics about Srinagar, let’s focus on the most important part of this article; the hidden gems in Srinagar for people looking to get off the beaten track…

 Zero Bridge